 When will I receive payments?

-Once your application is approved, it generally takes one or two months before you will receive your first payment check from the Social Security Administration.
+Once your application is approved, it generally takes one or two months before you will receive your first check from the Social Security Administration.
 The wait will be somewhat longer to receive any back pay you are owed.

 If you and your dependents don’t begin to receive benefits within 90 days, contact the Social Security Administration — or have one of our attorneys do so on your behalf.